 Emerging Scholar Research Award

-Dirk Black, Forvis Professor of Accounting and associate professor of accountancy, received the Emerging Scholar Research Award, which recognizes a tenure-track assistant professor in the first three years of their career who makes an outstanding contribution to academic literature.
+Dirk Black, Forvis Professor of Accounting and associate professor of accounting, received the Emerging Scholar Research Award, which recognizes a tenure-track assistant professor in the first three years of their career who makes an outstanding contribution to academic literature.
 Black’s research interests include financial reporting, performance measurement and evaluation.
 Since 2020, Dirk has published seven articles in top journals, including Contemporary Accounting Research, the Journal of International Accounting Research and the Journal of Accounting, Auditing and Finance.
 He also delivered presentations to colleagues at other universities, research symposiums, meetings and research series.
 His research is noted as an example of practical work being produced with direct application to businesses.

 Distinguished Research Award

 Varkey Titus Jr., Amy and J. E. Van Horne Jr Chair and associate professor of management, received the Distinguished Research Award for his notable achievements in research.
 Published in numerous top journals, his research interests includes corporate entrepreneurship, corporate venturing and social evaluations.
 In addition to four forthcoming publications, his research has been published in the Journal of Management, Journal of Business Research and Strategic Management Journal.
 He serves as a reviewer and board member for many journals and conferences and serves as a Nebraska Governance and Technology Center Resident Fellow.

 Upcoming Retirements from the College of Business